All Episodes

 He wants to, you know, decriminalize, you know, pretty much every crime out there.

-Uh, this guy is a nut, a complete nut.
+This guy is a nut, a complete nut.

-He's gonna decriminalize prostitution.
+He's going to decriminalize prostitution.

 There's no such thing as a permanent safe injection site.